-Ronda Muir’s BEYOND SMART: LAWYERING WITH EMOTIONAL INTELLIGENCE, published by the ABA in 2017, is the first comprehensive guide to understanding, using and raising emotional intelligence in the unique context of law practice.
-To order your copy, go here.
-For a $10 discount, use Code RMUIR10.
+Ronda Muir’s BEYOND SMART: LAWYERING WITH EMOTIONAL INTELLIGENCE, published by the ABA in the fall of 2017, is the first comprehensive guide to understanding, using and raising emotional intelligence in the unique context of law practice.
+You can order a copy either as a paperback or eBook, which is significantly discounted.
+For an additional discount, use Code RMUIR10.

 Everyone is familiar with “IQ”—intelligence quotient.
 Most lawyers put their IQ scores up there with their SAT and LSAT scores as generally acknowledged evidence of their competence.
 But what is your emotional intelligence quotient?
 And why should you care?

 “Emotional intelligence” (EI) is the ability to recognize, understand, and regulate our own and others’ emotions.
 Industries worldwide have incorporated EI into their education, hiring, training, and management programs to maximize performance.